BTTAI-AIStudio-Team5/Web/README.md

 # Neuro-Symbolic Monkeys Project

-A user-friendly web application that leverages a neuro-symbolic approach, combining Computer Vision (CV), Logical Planning (STRIPS), and Large Language Models (LLMs) to solve multimodal planning tasks.
+A user-friendly web application that leverages a neuro-symbolic approach, combining Computer Vision (CV), Automated Planning (STRIPS), and Large Language Models (LLMs) to solve multimodal planning tasks.
 The system processes user-inputted images and questions to generate reliable, provably-correct plans for a monkey navigating rooms to obtain bananas.
 By integrating neural components (CV, LLMs) with symbolic reasoning (STRIPS planner), the project achieves both flexibility in understanding natural language/images and guaranteed correctness in the generated action sequences.

 ![Screenshot of the UI](readme_screenshot.png)